Service Alert

 For Libraries

-For our library friends, we are working on a template letter of support that includes both this issue, free postage for the blind, as well as the related issue of repealing the clause which ensures reduced postage rates for inter-library loan.
-Please keep an eye out for updates on this.
+For our library friends, if you would like to advocate with your MP, or Minister Lightbound, please use this template letter which addresses both this issue, free postage for the blind, as well as the related issue of repealing the clause which ensures reduced postage rates for libraries.

 15448